 Creating a template

-To create a template, click on the button with the email icon, then click Create a new template.
+To create a template, click on the button with the email icon or hit Control + M on Windows or Command + M on Mac, then click Create a new template.

 That will bring up a window where you give your template a name and then type it out.